field-ready-test-cases/field-ready-test-cases/README.md

 # Field-Ready Test Cases
-This repository contains the source code needed to replicate the experiments discussed in the paper "Field-Ready Test Cases for Testing Software in the Field with Actual Data".
+This repository contains the source code needed to replicate the experiments discussed in the paper "Testing Software in Production Environments with Data from the Field".
 Additionally, it also contains the raw experimental results presented in the paper.
 Note that for general information on our approach to field testing, we refer to our paper.